galaxyproject/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 # Conclusion

-This tutorial will guide you through analyzing and preparing raw data files for ENA submission.
+This tutorial guides you through quality check and preparing raw data files for ENA submission.
 You can then verify that your sequences have been successfully sent by logging into the Test ENA portal (https://wwwdev.ebi.ac.uk/ena/submit/webin/login) and navigating to the Study Report section.